Wonder Woman: Gal Gadot And I Are Not Sex Objects, Says Lynda Carter

 “It’s the ultimate sexist thing to say that’s all you can see, when you think about Wonder Woman, all you can think about is a sex object.”

-At 65-year-old, Lynda Carter’s most famous role was on the Wonder Woman TV series, which debuted in 1975 and went on for three seasons.
+At 65-years-old, Lynda Carter’s most famous role was on the Wonder Woman TV series, which debuted in 1975 and went on for three seasons.
 The character, wearing a skin-tight costume consisting of a red, revealing top and very short shorts, was often criticized, by feminist groups among others, for being too sexual.

 The new Wonder Woman, Gal Gadot, who was already seen on Batman V Superman and will star in her own movie due in 2017, has a similar costume.
 The new Wonder Woman costume has a more leathery feel, but it’s still extremely tight, and very, very short.

-The costume issue was the main reason behind the recent Wonder Woman controversy, involving non other than the United Nations, as reported on CBS News.
+The costume issue was the main reason behind the recent Wonder Woman controversy, involving none other than the United Nations, as reported on CBS News.
 Back in October, Wonder Woman was announced as an “honorary ambassador for the empowerment of women” by the U.N., being a symbol for gender equality.

 The two Wonder Women, Gal Gadot and Lynda Carter, even attended a ceremony at the U.N. headquarters in New York, to receive the prestigious award.
 But controversy soon erupted, when even during the festive ceremony, protesters stood up and turned their backs in silent protest.

-Feminist groups, U.N. staff and diplomats have all complained that choosing a fictional character for the award, and one that is so over-sexualized, is an insult to real-life female activists.
+Feminist groups, U.N. staff, and diplomats have all complained that choosing a fictional character for the award, and one that is so over-sexualized, is an insult to real-life female activists.
 An online petition was started, calling the U.N. to revoke the ambassador award.
 It was signed by close to 45,000 supporters.

-Two months later, in response to the criticism, the U.N. decided to dump Wonder Woman as its honorary ambassador, saying that the choice of a cartoon character was an “error in judgement”.
+Two months later, in response to the criticism, the U.N. decided to dump Wonder Woman as its honorary ambassador, saying that the choice of a cartoon character was an “error in judgement.”

 Lynda Carter, in her New York Times interview, is furious.
 While she agrees that a comic book character might not be the best choice to represent such an important issue at the U.N., she wholeheartedly disagrees with the notion that Wonder Woman is nothing but a sex object, saying instead that she is in fact “an iconic defender” – despite those costumes.